architect/sveltekit-adapter/README.md

+**⚠️ Warning!
+Sveltekit is still in Beta and the adapter API is changing regularly.
+This adapter is out of sync with some of the latest breaking changes from Sveltekit.
+When the API stabilizes we will try to update this adapter.
+For the near future you can feel free to fork this repo to make updates or send a PR.**

 # Sveltekit Adapter

 Adapter for Svelte apps that creates a [Begin](https://begin.com/) or [Architect](https://arc.codes) app, using a function for dynamic server rendering.